alexanderluo666/Nebulance/README.md

 # Nebulance
 + A 3D space RPG game in development, using React, Threejs, TS(X)/JS, HTML and CSS.
 + Played at [Nebulance](https://alexanderluo666.github.io/Nebulance/).
++ For best experience, when a new version is released, wipe the save by exiting using ESC and entering a new seed.

 ## Features
 + Fly around the beautiful man-made galaxy as a plane, explore and have fun!